nellysaeed/popular-movie/README.md

 - Release date

-To fetch popular movies, you will use the API from << themoviedb.org.>> If you don’t already have an account you will need to create one in order to request an API Key.
+To fetch popular movies, you will use the API from << themoviedb.org.>> If you don’t already have an account you will need to create one.

 Put Your API KEY in DownloadTask.java class file at this line private final String API_KEY = "YOUR-API-KEY";